risilab/cormorant/README.rst

   Architecture
   ================

-  A more detailed description of the Cormorant architecture is available here.
+  A more detailed description of the Cormorant architecture is available https://arxiv.org/pdf/1906.04015.pdf .